 The Project includes construction and operational activities to raise the existing Eden Bann Weir and/or establish a new weir at Rookwood on the Fitzroy River, Central Queensland.
-This work will result in the capture and storage of unallocated but available high priority water reserves (Volume 1, Chapter 9 Surface water resources).
-A detailed description of the Project is provided in Volume 1, Chapter 2 of the Project EIS.
+This work will result in the capture and storage of unallocated but available high priority water reserves.
 Figure 1-1 shows the Project locality.

-Key Project components include a combination of:
+Key Project components include:

-- Eden Bann Weir - Eden Bann Weir Stage 2 a raise of the existing Eden Bann Weir, at 141.2 kilometres (km) adopted middle thread distance (AMTD), from a full supply level of 14.5 metres (m) Australian Height Datum (AHD) to FSL 18.2 m (from 14.5 m AHD) and associated impoundment of the Fitzroy River to approximately 205 km AMTD.
+- Eden Bann Weir - Eden Bann Weir Stage 2 a raise of the existing Eden Bann Weir, at 141.2 kilometres (km) adopted middle thread distance (AMTD), from a full supply level of 14.5 metres (m) Australian Height Datum (AHD) to full supply level (FSL) (elevation in m AHD) 18.2 m (from 14.5 m AHD) and associated impoundment of the Fitzroy River to approximately 205 km AMTD.
 Total inundation length of 64 km - Eden Bann Weir Stage 3 the addition of 2 m high flap gates to achieve FSL 20.2 m AHD and associated impoundment of the Fitzroy River to approximately 211 km AMTD.
 Total inundation length of 70 km. - Rookwood Weir - Rookwood Weir Stage 1 a new build at 265.3 km AMTD to FSL 45.5 m AHD (15.5 m above the river bed level), saddle dams and associated impoundment of the Fitzroy, Mackenzie (322 km AMTD) and Dawson Rivers.
 Total inundation length of 61 km - Rookwood Weir Stage 2 the addition of 3.5 m high flap gates to achieve FSL 49.0 m AHD and associated impoundment of the Fitzroy, Mackenzie (335 km AMTD) and Dawson Rivers (16 km AMTD).
 Total inundation length of 86 km. - Fish locks and a turtle bypass at each weir.